webplatform/docs-wpd/Editors_Guide/step_7_prepare_and_upload_assets_for_articles/index.md

 {{Note| Please do not attempt to upload images that are several MB in file size to this wiki.
 Use an image-editing program or online image compression application to resize the image and create a smaller version.
 Reducing both the dimensions and quality of the image file will help you generate a smaller file size.}}

-If you have questions about a file you are trying to upload, see Step 2 to learn how to ask for help online.
+If you have questions about a file you are trying to upload, see [[WPD:Editors_Guide/step_2_communicate_with_the_online_community Step 2 of the Editor's Guide]] to learn how to ask for help online.

 ===Add the link to an uploaded image in the article draft=== After you have uploaded the file to the wiki site, the last step involves adding a link to the file in the page you are editing or creating.